 The safeguards can also be helpful for discretionary traders who will use the Dynamic Planner and manually move the stop-loss or profit target to support/resistance areas, before executing the trade.

 Start creating your OCO order by first selecting the type of entry order you desire to use.
-NinjaTrader 7 supports Market, Limit, and Stop order types.
-See Order Options tab for an explanation of the Automatic Order Type.
+NinjaTrader supports Market, Limit, and Stop order types.
+See the Order Options tab section below for an explanation of the Automatic Order Type.

 Profit Target Order

 Next, setup the profit target.
-If you want to create a “runner” contract, without a profit target, then leave this setting blank.
-NinjaTrader 7 only supports the Limit order type.
+If you want to create a “runner” contract (no profit target, just a trailing stop-loss), then leave this setting blank.
+NinjaTrader only supports the Limit order type.

 Important Stop-loss InfoSome instruments Do Not support stop-loss Limit order types.
 This is controlled by the exchange.
 If you setup your stop-loss as a Limit and try to use it on an instrument that does not support the Limit order type it will get rejected by the exchange, and your position will not be protected by a stop-loss.
 NinjaTrader and BlackBird will not rectify or correct this issue.
 Check with your broker and/or NinjaTrader to verify which instruments support stop-loss Limit orders.